 CBS announced the remote intrusion a few months after we had discovered them internally and started investigating them.

-But my case happened, we discovered it with the help of some Intel Insiders before Edward Snowden, before Clapper gave misinformation to Congress, before we knew the government had spied on AP and Fox News.
+But my case happened, we discovered it with the help of some Intel insiders before Edward Snowden, before Clapper gave misinformation to Congress, before we knew the government had spied on AP and Fox News.

-Not to me, because I know it's important to me, but why should it be important to other people?
+So it seemed so incredible at the time, but now it's important, not because of me, because I know it's important to me, but why should it be important to other people?

 And I'm not saying he's not an honest broker.